A-jha/Computer-Networks/Chapter-1/Introduction_To_CN.md

 ## 1. Local Area Network (LAN)

-A Local Area Network is a computer network thet interconnects computers within a **limited area** such as a residence, school, laboratory, university campus or office building.
+A Local Area Network is a computer network that interconnects computers within a **limited area** such as a residence, school, laboratory, university campus or office building.

 Lan-Devices